×

 When we asked expats and global nomads about the quality of medical care in Missouri, they replied:

 "In Missouri, medical services are widely available and of a high quality.
 There are a variety of hospitals, clinics, and other medical facilities throughout the state, offering a range of services from primary care to specialized treatments.
 Missouri also has a number of medical schools and research centers, providing access to the latest medical technologies and treatments.
-Additionally, the state has a number of health insurance plans available to residents, ensuring that everyone has access to the care they need," commented one expat who moved to Missouri.
+Additionally, the state has a number of health insurance plans available to residents, ensuring that everyone has access to the care they need," said an expat in Missouri.

 Are healthcare and health insurance expensive in Missouri?

 "Healthcare and health insurance in Missouri can be expensive, depending on the type of coverage and provider.
 Generally, health insurance premiums are higher than the national average, and out-of-pocket costs for medical services can be high.
-Additionally, many Missourians are unable to access affordable health insurance due to the state's lack of Medicaid expansion," wrote one expat.
+Additionally, many Missourians are unable to access affordable health insurance due to the state's lack of Medicaid expansion," wrote an expat living in Missouri.

 What are emergency services like in Missouri?